-These old fashioned oatmeal raisin cookie recipes are some of the best ever published.
+Grandma's favorite old fashioned oatmeal raisin cookies recipes are some of the best ever published.
 Oatmeal and raisins go together perfectly in a cookie.
-But, don't just take my word for it, bake some of these homemade cookies and see for yourself!
+But, don't just take my word for it, bake some of these homemade cookies and see for yourself.

 Mom's Recipe Scrapbooks (c.
 1920s)